 As soon as you board your ride to the canyon, you will be greeted by your tour guide.
-Waiting for you on your seat will be a water and breakfast snack to get your morning started.
+On all Grand Canyon tours, there is a water and breakfast snack to get your morning started.
 Then, on the way out of town, your guide will share entertaining facts, history, and stories about Las Vegas and the surrounding landscapes as you travel through it.
 All of our guides are professional, friendly, and of course, knowledgeable, so you know they will give a great tour.

 Stop Off At The Hoover Dam

 Not too long after you leave Las Vegas, you will make your first stop at the Hoover Dam.
 This landmark is along the Las Vegas to Grand Canyon route, so it makes sense to stop and enjoy it.
 Your driver will stop off and park just off to the side of the Hoover Dam.
 You will have the chance to exit the bus and get a great view of the dam from above.
 This 20-minute photo stop lets you stretch your legs, have a wonderful photo opportunity, and see the wonder of the Hoover Dam all at once.

 After the Hoover Dam, the ride to the Grand Canyon will continue.
 Enjoy the ride and the views from the panoramic windows until you reach Seligman, Arizona.
 There, you will have a chance to get off the bus and see a famous Route 66 stop.
 Seligman, Arizona is a small town that still thrives on its Route 66 history.
 As the town that the well-known movie Cars is based upon, Seligman is a fun place to stop and look around.
 You will see vintage cars and murals painted to celebrate both the movie, and Route 66.
 Once your guide has picked up all the lunches, you will climb aboard the bus to finish the drive to the Grand Canyon.

 Spotting Wildlife On The Way From Las Vegas To Grand Canyon